 These companies have already paid the fees and done the legwork to get billions of these public records from all 50 states and indexed them in such a way that with just a name and last known city & state, they can be matched to the person you’re interested in.

 Both marriage and divorce records – along with criminal records, judgments, liens, etc. – are a part of the background check report you’ll receive.
 And the best part?
 You can get it all for around $10 – instantly!
-You can even try a free search below for free preview results:
+You can even try a free search below for a preview of the results: